JakeWharton/diffuse/README.md

 A simple utility which lists all method references in a dex file.

-Build by calling `./gradlew clean build`.
-Run `./build/exec/dex-method-list` by passing in one or more dex or apk files as arguments or piping one through stdin.
+Build by calling `./gradlew clean assemble`.
+Run `./build/dex-method-list` by passing in one or more dex or apk files as arguments or piping one through stdin.

 For example:
 ```
-$ ./build/exec/dex-method-list src/test/resources/types.dex
+$ ./build/dex-method-list src/test/resources/types.dex
 Types <init>()
 Types test(String)
 Types test(String[])